commit-live-students/eda_project/q01_plot/README.md

 For this assignment you don't need to load the data, we have already done it for you.

-You need to plot a histogram for a distribution of the following variables and check whether it is linear or not.
+You job is to plot a histogram for a distribution of the following variables and check whether it is linear or not.
 - LotArea
 - GarageArea
 - OpenPorchSF